 - Nellie McClanahan, aged 45, who landed in America, in 1907

-- Henry M McClanahan, aged 50, who emigrated to the United States, in 1907
+- Henry M McClanahan, aged 50, who immigrated to the United States, in 1907

-- Nettie Braiden McClanahan, aged 45, who emigrated to the United States, in 1908
+- Nettie Braiden McClanahan, aged 45, who immigrated to the United States, in 1908

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)